Discover The Simple Solution To Improving Your Skew Correction Process

 Each conveyor required for this process takes up space, consumes electrical energy, and increases the likelihood of mechanical failure.
 There is also wasted time when transfering product from one conveyor line to the next.

-According to a representative from Rossi North America, a gear motor and gearbox manufacturer, conveying equipment can consume up to 50% of a facility’s energy
+According to a representative from Rossi North America, a gear motor and gearbox manufacturer, conveying equipment can consume up to 50% of a facility’s energy usage.

 That staggering statistic begins to make sense when you consider the number of motors and gears traditionally used for something as simple as skew correction.